zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 * **statusPageRelativeUrl**

-    Specifies the relative path to the status page of your service.
+    specifies the relative path to the status page of your service.
     This is the endpoint that you defined in the `MfaasController` controller in the `getDiscoveryInfo` method.
     Start this path with `/`.